InfuseAI/primehub-site/docs/zh-tw/guide_manual/admin-dataset.md

 ![](assets/dataset_7.png)

-If `Global` is disabled, please click `connect existed Groups` under the edit Dataset page to set accessible groups that have permission to use the Dataset.
+If `Global` is disabled, please click `edit groups` under the edit Dataset page to set accessible groups that have permission to use the Dataset.